Yield Optimizer Stack Adapt

 Treat Yourself to a One-of-a-Kind Stay

 Kick back in a historic mansion, unwind in a beautifully restored early 20th-century cottage, and dive into a refreshing pool.
 Get the most out of your vacation in Georgetown by staying at one of the town’s unique bed and breakfast and guest houses.
 The 1914-built San Gabriel House affords luxurious stays across the avenue from Texas’ oldest university, Southwestern University.
 Each of the main house’s five upstairs guest rooms features lush king beds, large windows, and private bathrooms.
-All open to the common area, where you’ll find a coffee maker, refrigerator, microwave, a poker/dining table.
+In the common area, you’ll find a coffee maker, refrigerator, microwave, and a poker/dining table.

 Want to spend some time outside?
 Catch some fresh air on the second-floor balcony or in the backyard, home to a deck, gazebo, and a fire pit.
 The backyard is shared with San Gabriel House’s other lodging option, a second-floor studio apartment in the Carriage House that features your own entrance, living area, and all the privacy you could ask for.
 Regardless of your room of choice, your stay includes a daily two-course breakfast served on china and crystal in the main house’s dining room.